 Live coverage is also available via the Atthraces website or on bookmaker sites such as Betfair or William Hill.

-If you are new to betting on greyhound racing or if you just want to check up on greyhound racing knowledege, OLBG has provided a Greyhounds Betting Advice page which outlines the different types of bets available and important considerations to remember when betting on greyhounds.
+If you are new to betting on greyhound racing or if you just want to check up on greyhound racing knowledege, OLBG has provided a Greyhounds Betting Advice page which outlines theifferent types of bets available and important considerations to remember when betting on greyhounds.

 Greyhound St Leger - Last Twenty Winners

-The Greyhound St Leger is to be run for the first time at Nottingham over 730m.
+The Greyhound St Leger was run for the first time at Nottingham over 730m in 2025.
 Prior to this year the St Leger had been run at the recently closed Perry Barr in Birmingham since 2017.
 Before Perry Barr the St Leger was run at Wimbledon and Wembley stadiums.

-In the last twenty runnings of the St. Leger the final has been won nine times by the favourite.
-The St. Leger is a great race for fancied runners with eleven favourites or joint-favourites and seventeen of the last twenty winners returning an SP of 9/2 or shorter.
+In the last twenty runnings of the St. Leger the final has been won twelve times by the favourite or joint-favourites and eighteen of the last twenty winners returning an SP of 9/2 or shorter.

 The last twenty winners of the St Leger are listed below: